What's your name?

 The reason why the best-selling page on Beachwaver has the description shown in the screenshot above is that marketers have been wronglytaught that their job is to present features and benefits.
 But describing features and benefits isn’t enough if the goal is to see this: 💳

-Another quality I admire about debaters is their ability to argue one side of the argument and then seamlessly shift sides and make an equally compelling case for the opposing view.
-This isn’t just natural talent, it’s conditioning a muscle and we talk about it further in this article: Debating and Conversion Copywriting
+One of their superpowers is their ability to deconstruct the marketing problem and become subject matter experts.
+Another quality I admire about debaters is their amazing ability to argue one side of the argument, and then, seamlessly, shift sides and make an equally compelling case for the opposing view.
+This isn’t just natural talent, it’s muscle conditioning and we talk about it further in this article: Debating and Conversion Copywriting.

 What Do Conversion Copywriters Have in Common With Lawyers?

 A lot.
-The way I don’t see a distinction between conversion copywriters and salespeople I also don’t see any difference from a suit-wearing lawyer.
-Lawyers get a bad rap but we hope to change your mind in this article: What Do Conversion Copywriters Have in Common With Lawyers?
+They’re part of the family.
+Just as there isn’t a distinction between conversion copywriters and salespeople, I also don’t see any difference from your suit-wearing lawyer uncle.
+Lawyers get a bad rap, but we hope to change your mind in this article: What Do Conversion Copywriters Have in Common With Lawyers?
+Successful lawyers are suspiciously good at carefully constructing the case.
+They know what is revealed first, and what comes later.
+Conversion copywriters should be using this technique too.
+Once you realize that copywriting isn’t a creative output, but a strategy it frees your mind.

 How Storytelling Connects with Conversion Copywriting

 We’ve already seen how conversion copywriting is basically a way to deliver your sales pitch.
-If the copywriter is connected to the salesman we might as well also use the trick the salesman uses most often– storytelling.
-Turns out, there is a deep evolutionary foundation of storytelling.
+If the copywriter is analogous to the salesman, we might as well incorporate his favorite trick– storytelling.
+Turns out, there is a deep evolutionary foundation for storytelling.
 It’s something that goes back thousands of generations, way before we had the written medium.

 Exciting Times